Flocking dynamics with voter-like interactions: Discussion and conclusions

-It has been recently shown that the flocking transition in the SVM can be understood as a liquid-gas phase transition in which the coexistence of liquid and gas is characterized by the presence of traveling density bands arranged periodically in space, and surrounded by a gas phase \cite{Solon-2015}.
-However, the transition found in the FVM for high speeds does not seem to be akin to the liquid-gas transition of the SVM, as we did not find any evidence of band structures in the ordered phase during the entire simulation run, i e., up to times of order $10^7$.
-Also, bands are not observed even when the initial condition consists on all particles pointing in the same horizontal direction.

-We have explored a voter-like dynamics acting on self-propelled agents subject to {\it metric interactions}, which by definition occur when two particles are less than a predefined cutoff distance apart.
+We explored a voter-like dynamics acting on self-propelled agents subject to {\it metric interactions}, which by definition occur when two particles are less than a predefined cutoff distance apart.
 This type of interactions was adopted for its simplicity.
 Nevertheless, it is known that some social living organisms, like birds or humans, may interact in a different way, for instance by considering the first $k$ closest neighbors regardless of the distance to them \cite{cavagna2008}.
 It would be worthwhile to study a system with voter-like interactions in this context.
-In particular, the density dependence of the dynamics could turn out to be very different with respect to the one found in this article.
-Finally, we believe that the smooth decay of $\langle \varphi \rangle $ with $\eta$ found for the order parameter with noise calls for an explanation in terms of a simplified model.
-This is another topic for future investigation.
+In particular, the density dependence of the dynamics could turn out to be very different with respect to the one found in this article, as it happens with the Vicsek model where the dynamics is essentially independent of the density in the case of non-metric interactions \cite{Ginelli-2010,Peshkov-2012}.
+Finally, a natural extension of the model would consist on the introduction of noise perturbing the direction of motion of particles as in the SVM.
+We plan to study this extended version of the FVM in a future work.